- Home

 Key Point

-- The U.S. Department of Labor has sent a proposed rule to OMB that would revise prevailing wage calculations for H‑1B and PERM programs
+- On February 20, 2026, the U.S. Department of Labor’s proposed rule to update prevailing wage calculations for the H‑1B and PERM programs has completed OIRA review, moving it closer to publication in the Federal Register.

 Proposed H-1B PERM Wage Rule Changes

-The Department of Labor’s Employment and Training Administration has submitted a proposed rule, Improving Wage Protections for H-1B and PERM Employment in the United States (1205-AC30), to the Office of Management and Budget for review.
+On December 20, 2025, the Department of Labor’s Employment and Training Administration submitted a proposed rule, Improving Wage Protections for H-1B and PERM Employment in the United States (1205-AC30), to the Office of Management and Budget for review.

 The rule aims to update the methodology used to determine prevailing wages in the H-1 B, H-1B1, E-3 and PERM programs.
 According to the announcement, the goal is to enhance wage protections and ensure consistency across temporary and permanent employment categories.